The Ultimate Guide to Permanent Hair Removal: Laser, IPL and Electrolysis

 To make the decision about which hair removal technique is better to use to manage hirsutism, in addition to knowing the benefits and cons of each procedure, it is also important to take into account the average costs of each, to know which one fits your pocket.

-However, take into account that these are approximate costs and they can vary depending on the beauty center where you do it, the city (there are cities where life is more expensive than in others) as well as the body extension and hair density you want to attack and eliminate.
+However, take into account that these are approximate costs and they can vary depending on the beauty center where you do it, the city (there are cities where life is more expensive than in others) as well as the body areas and hair density of the hair you want to attack and eliminate.

 Keep in mind that these are averages and prices vary greatly depending on the body area you want to attack, it is not the same if you want to remove the hair from the back or both legs, than just the facial hair.
 In most cases, the smaller the surface area to be treated, the lower the treatment cost.

-Also, take in count that since they are cosmetic procedures, health insurance does not cover the costs.
+Also, take in count that since they are cosmetic procedures, almost all health insurance do not cover the costs.

 - Electrolysis Treatment